MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/resources/get-test-set.md

 }
 ```

-When you compile the Configuration above, the values you specify for a key are stored in the ".mof"
+When you compile the Configuration above, the values you specify for a key are stored in the `.mof`
 file that is generated.
 For more information, see [MOF](/windows/desktop/wmisdk/managed-object-format--mof-).

 ```